2015 Race Rules

-Highly recommended: Cable gang lines and cable cutters
+Equipment highly recommended: Cable gang lines and cable cutters

-A. Start 1.
-All mushers and team trucks must be in the official start parking area at a specified time to be announced at the musher's meeting.
-At this time, each participant's sled and mandatory equipment must be ready and available for inspections.
-2. All mushers and dogs will be required to take part in pre-race ceremonies and photo session.
-3. Common start time/differential allotment.
-The race will be a common start event.
-Teams will leave the start at 2-minute intervals.
+3b.
+The 62 miler and Junior’s race will use total race time.
+The teams will leave the start at 2-minute intervals.
 A team unable to leave at its specified time will depart after the last team leaves and will observe the specified interval between teams.
 Any musher who cannot leave the starting line within 10 minutes of the last team’s departure will be disqualified unless extenuating circumstances prevail.
-4. Time differentials will be adjusted at the first checkpoint.
+4. Time differentials for the 100 and 200 mile races will be adjusted at the first checkpoint.
 5. Handlers: Handlers will be allowed at the start of race only, to assist team and musher.
 After race start, handlers will not be allowed to assist mushers and teams during the running of the race.
 B. Finish 1.
 The nose of the first dog crossing the finish line signals a team's official finish.
 In the event that the musher is not with the team when it finishes, the finish time will be officially recorded when the musher crosses the line after the team.
 2. Mushers must make a sincere effort to continue in the race in a timely manner or they will be disqualified.
-C. Checkpoint/Mandatory Layover 1.
+C. Checkpoint/Mandatory Layover (100 and 200 races) 1.
 Each musher must sign in and out of all checkpoints.
 2. There are mandatory layovers for each distance team (100 mile and 200 mile) during the ECX: a) Twelve (12) dog 200 class - mandatory six (6) hour layover at the Ollokot Checkpoint at the approximate halfway point of the race.
 If you wish to stay longer, you may do so. b) Eight (8) dog 100 class - mandatory six (6) hour layover at the Ollokot Checkpoint at the approximate halfway point of the race.
 If you wish to stay longer, you may do so.
 3. Each musher must leave each checkpoint with mandatory gear in sled.
 Equipment must be checked by checkpoint official.
 4. During the race, no outside assistance is allowed except for that offered by ECX.
 5. If a musher enters the checkpoint with fewer dogs than he or she started with in the team or in sled, that musher will be disqualified.
 6. Mushers may help each other at checkpoint camp spot.
 Example: one musher may watch two teams while the other goes for water.
 7. Boisterous behavior on the part of any musher around other resting teams is strictly prohibited.
 D. Running the Course 1.
 The ECX is a guest on land of the United States Forest Service and private landowners.
 In light of this fact, mushers will conduct themselves in an appropriate manner and will at no time demand "rights" to the trail.

 2. Passing: a) When overtaking another team, the musher shall call "trail."
 The overtaken team must relinquish the trail and assist the passing team when necessary. b) When neither of two teams is able to pull away from the other, the mushers shall mutually decide on the appropriate team to lead out. c) In a head-on passing situation, the homeward bound team has the right-of-way, and the outward-bound team must relinquish the trail.
-The exception is when the outward-bound team is moving downhill, in which case, the outward-bound team has the right-of-way. d) No Man’s Land: no calling of "trail" in No Mans Land.
+The exception is when the outward-bound team is moving downhill, in which case, the outward-bound team has the right-of-way. d) No Man’s Land: no calling of "trail" in No Man’s Land.
 No Man’s Land will be announced at the drivers meeting.
 3. Lost team: a) In the case of a lost team, the team will not be disqualified if the musher regains control of the team, provided that the team and musher complete the entire race trail and comply with in the rules, including checkpoint requirements. b) All teams must follow the trail as marked.
 As long as the team and musher continue on the trail when separated, the musher may continue after regaining control. c) A musher may receive any assistance from anyone in recovering their team. d) Teams inadvertently leaving the course must regain the course at the point at which it was left.
 4. Safety: a) It is the musher's responsibility to check for traffic at road crossings. b) Be cautious when overtaking, encountering, or being overtaken by snow machines.
 Always use your headlamp to signal snow machines during night travel. c) In the case of an emergency or an unmanageable team, outside assistance may be accepted without penalty.
 All situations will be reported by the musher at the next check point.
 5. Stopping on the trail: a) When stopped on the trail, adequate room must be allowed for teams to get past and assistance given, if necessary.
 Every effort should be made to get completely off the trail while stopped. b) If snacking, watering, or feeding on the trail, the team must be completely off the trail, if at all possible.
 An honest effort should be made to keep the trail clean of food or debris. c) Pack out all garbage.
 Littering is prohibited.
 6. Numbered bibs, if supplied, will be worn at the start, finish, entering, and leaving each checkpoint.
 Failure to adhere to this rule will result in time and/or monetary penalties.

-8. Dogs may only be dropped at official check points.
+9. Dogs may only be dropped at official check points.
 Each dog must be left with a food/water bowl, 2 days food and a cable or chain drop line.